 The breathing exercise can calm the nervous system by:

-It becomes particularly helpful before any competition, presentation, or exams.
+- It becomes particularly helpful before any competition, presentation, or exam.

 Breathing Exercises for Better Sports Performance